 In the State Senate, Tallian has taken a leading role on issues important to working families, including labor issues, health care, property tax reform and environmental protection.
 In 2010, Tallian was awarded the Tommie Blaylock Award for Outstanding Leadership by the United Steelworkers of America (USWA) Local #104.
 She was also inducted into The Society of Innovators of Northwest Indiana in 2010, having been invited to join the Society after the successful passage of her consumer protection law focused on reducing mortgage foreclosures in Indiana.
 In 2008, she received the Joan Laskowski Legislator of the Year Award from the American Civil Liberties Union of Indiana.

 Tallian is the Senate Democratic member on the powerful State Budget Committee, which provides continuing legislative oversight of state budget implementation.
 She is appointed as the Ranking Democrat on two Senate standing committees: Appropriations and Pensions and Labor, and serves as a member of the Senate Committees on Corrections and Criminal Law, Environmental Affairs and Rules and Legislative Procedure.
 Additionally, she is a member of the state’s Environmental Quality Service Council, which has oversight of much of the state’s environmental policy, and the state’s Pension Management Oversight Commission.
+Tallian also serves as the Co-Chair of the Northwest Indiana Delegation, a bi-partisan group of legislators focused on the advancement of the Region.

 Additionally, Tallian has been appointed to serve on the Labor and Economic Development Committee of the National Conference of State Legislatures, a bipartisan organization that serves the legislators and staffs of the nation’s 50 states, its commonwealths and territories.
 She also serves as a member of the Great Lakes Legislative Caucus, a nonpartisan group of lawmakers from eight U.S. states and two Canadian provinces working to promote the restoration and protection of the Great Lakes.